 Posts tagged with this author are either entirely or partially reported by the staff at WBEZ.
 If possible, the specific staff member who reported each story will be listed within the body of each corresponding post.

-Reporting from WBEZ’s Jennifer Brandel used in this report.
+Reporting by WBEZ’s Robert Wildeboer used in this report.

 Within the next few weeks, attorneys for ousted Illinois Governor Rod Blagojevich will be asking Judge James Zagel for a mistrial.
 That’s unlikely to succeed, which means they’ll move on to a higher court.
 Still, Blagojevich’s testimony could cause problems for an appeal.

 A jury has convicted Rod Blagojevich of nearly all the corruption charges against him, including trying to sell or trade President Barack Obama's old Senate seat.

 (See full list of charges and verdicts below with details)

 Jurors delivered their verdicts Monday after deliberating nine days.

 Blagojevich had faced 20 charges, including the Senate seat allegation and that he schemed to shake down executives for campaign donations.
 He was convicted on all charges regarding the Senate seat.